open-goal/jak-project/README.md

     - `json`: A JSON library.
     - `replxx`: Used for the REPL input.
 Supports history and useful editing shortcuts.
     - `svpng`: Save a PNG file.

-### On Windows / Visual Studio

-Until 16.9 Preview 4, when attaching a debugger to the ASan build, you must disable breaking on Win32 Access Violation exceptions.
-See the relevant section `Debugging - Exceptions` here https://devblogs.microsoft.com/cppblog/asan-for-windows-x64-and-debug-build-support/#known-issues